Unknown tragedies: fire on K-19

 Soviet shipbuilders lagged behind the Americans in the construction of submarines, and this could be decisive in the confrontation between the USA and the USSR.
 Therefore, the leadership of the state was rushing shipbuilders to show that we also have nuclear submarines ready to strike back, that we have good, reliable boats that will be good deterrence weapons for the United States.
 Hence the secrecy in awarding and concealment of accidents.

-Therefore, it is not necessary to judge that time and that leadership, the situation dictated the logic of their actions.
-And now, when the secret of those events is no longer relevant, we must pay tribute to the dead and living Heroes of those events, name them, sailors who served on dangerous, but so necessary for the country atomic submarines.
-It is necessary to write books, make films (ours, and non-American) about these Heroes.
+Therefore, there is no need to judge that time and that leadership, the situation dictated the logic of their actions.
+And now, when the secret of those events is no longer relevant, we must pay tribute to the dead and living Heroes of those events, name them, the sailors who served on dangerous, but so necessary for the country nuclear submarines.
+It is necessary to write books, make films (ours, not American) about these Heroes.

 4. +4